anonim1406/DSD-FME-GUI-BY_Kameleon/README.md

   - Based on OpenStreetMap
   - Auto-markers using LRRP/GPS data
   - Dark theme consistent with the GUI
+  - For offline use place Leaflet resources in `assets/leaflet` and map tiles in `tiles/`
 - **Alias System:** Rename Talkgroups and Radio IDs for easier identification.
 - **Stats & Charts:** Activity graphs based on logbook data.
 - **Recording Manager:** Automatically records detected transmissions.